mccarthyryanc/anagrams/README.md

 ## Usage

 This was tested on Ubuntu 16.04 using dictionaries found in `/usr/share/dict`.
-Because it pull all characters from the Unicode 'Ll' category, it should work many different languages.
+Because it pulls all characters from the Unicode 'Ll' category, it should work many different languages.

-By default output uses english with UTF-8 encoding:
+By default output uses english:

 ```bash
 ./anagrams.py